 These students are equipped with the skills necessary to learn outside the classroom over time.
 Critical thinking, clear communication, continuous reflection and collaboration are skills that top the list.
 A lifelong learner knows how to ask probing questions, seek multifaceted solutions and fail forward — not just come up with the answer.
 Much of their learning will happen online.
 This means that today’s students need to be explicitly taught how to acquire and evaluate digital content.

 When students are empowered, they take initiative.
 They are able to articulate their own thoughts and manage their own learning.
 Empowered students are self-directed and committed to seeing work through.
-They are able to apply a growth mindset philosophy to their own learning by practicing positive self-talk, setting attainable goals and then actively go about reaching them.
+They are able to apply a growth mindset philosophy to their own learning by practicing positive self-talk, setting attainable goals and actively go about reaching them.

 Globally competent individuals are empathetic, flexible and comfortable with ambiguity.
 They approach problem solving collaboratively and are able to process complex situations by considering multiple perspectives and using tools and techniques from across disciplines.